TsolidarioFG/2024-Ecos-do-Sur/README.md

 To run the program it has to be given the token of the bot to be used:

 **COMMAND**: `TELEGRAM_BOT_SECRET= {BOT_TOKEN} mix run --no-halt`

+## Requirements

+- [CouchDB](https://couchdb.apache.org/) must be installed and running in port `5984`.
+There must exist a user with the following credentials (<ins>only for development</ins>):

+    - Login &rarr; "admin"
+    - Password &rarr; "admin"

+  When deploying the bot this credentials must be customized in `persistence.ex`.